 It is also important to consider whether or not gifts are to pass on first or second death and also to take note of any tax implications, which Goodwills is also able to advise on.

 The residuary estate is the property that remains in a deceased person’s estate after all specific gifts have been made and all debts, taxes, administrative fees, probate costs and court costs have been paid.
 Often, the residuary estate will be left to the spouse on first death, and then to the children on second death.
 However, family arrangements are becoming ever more complex in modern society and so this simple distribution is not necessarily relevant.
 For more information on the Residuary Estate, click this link.

 Clients should all be aware that if someone is excluded from their Will that such a person may make a claim against the Estate and that this can lead to chosen beneficiaries being left less than was intended by the Testator.
-The class of persons who are able to contest a Will is not limited to relatives or close family but can include a variety of other dependents.
+The class of persons who are able to contest a Will is not limited to relatives or close family but can include a variety of other dependants.
 For this reason, we would always recommend that clients receive proper advice and guidance if they think a claim might be made against their Estate (or even if they are not under this impression, as there may be people eligible to claim that the client is not aware of).

 We provide an Exclusion Service, where we will prepare a legally drafted Letter of Wishes that can be read out in Court should such a claim be made against the Estate.
 This involves careful consultation with the client to ensure that the chances of success of any claim are minimised.
 The Exclusion Service also involves the drafting of a clause within the Will, which specifies that a particular person has been Excluded from the Will and makes reference to the aforementioned Exclusion Letter.
 We are also able to provide this services in cases where it might be argued that insufficient provision was made for a particular beneficiary, which can also lead to a claim.